 Each service is delegated responsibility for all health, safety and welfare matters within their area of responsibility, from the Chief Executive through the respective Depute Chief Executives to Heads of Service.
-Heads of Service can delegate day to day matters to designated representatives i.e. Head Teachers and managers, however, overall responsibility remains with the Head of Service.
-Assistance can be sought at any time from the corporate health and safety team or service health and safety advisers.
+Heads of Service can delegate day to day matters to designated representatives i.e. Responsible Persons, Head Teachers and managers, however, overall responsibility remains with the Head of Service.
+Assistance can be sought at any time from health and safety.